rahulmrane/fem_future_distribution_grids/README.md

 The code is mostly written in Julia, a programming language, and is used to construct FEM models to calculate the iron and copper losses in power transformers and, in addition, to analyze the substation's temperature.

 ## Contents
+- `Documentation`: Contains documentation of the required material
 - `lib`: Contains files for the required user defined functions
 - `General FEM`: General code for FEM models
   - `first_order`: Use of first order elements